 State University Grant (SUG)

-Students enrolled in course through the College of Extended Learning are not eligible to receive State University Grant (SUG).
+Students enrolled in courses through the College of Extended Learning are not eligible to receive a State University Grant (SUG).

 - Must be a California resident;

 - Admitted into classified Credential program (conditionally classified does not meet criteria);

 - Enrolled in 6 units or more of core credential courses listed above;

 - Enrolled in a first credential program.
 Student not eligible if enrolled in a 2nd Credential or beyond;